top of page

 In contrast to simple thinking, deep thinking is done independently or in an intellectual discussion or brainstorm, and takes more time and dedication.

 It's possible that wisdom, or the beneficial application of knowledge, can be extracted from every possible piece of information.
-Therefore, deep thinking is always possible.
+Therefore, deep thinking is always possible in any field of knowledge.
 It does not necessarily imply that only people with a high enough IQ can engage in such an action, because even a person who is not highly intelligent can create something new from the knowledge they have.
+However, people with lower IQ may struggle more in deep thinking, in education and in the professional world.

 Everyone has some kind of knowledge at their disposal.
 All one needs to do is to be aware of that knowledge, and ask questions that relate to that knowledge, which may create further questions, which in turn may create new knowledge, which is the answer one has reached.